 You can download a sample of our Cyber Security Maturity Assessment feedback report to see the format and outputs of a C2M2 based assessment.

-We have also written a new white paper on measuring and managing maturity assessments for cyber security.
-We cover the concept and purpose of a maturity model, where the value lies and discuss several models available, including the C2M2.
+We’ve also written a new white paper covering the concept and purpose of a maturity model, where the value lies and discuss several models available, including the C2M2.